Paouky/paouky-docs/docs/getting-started/quickstart/install.md

 ## Requirements

-Grin and Grin-Wallet software are compatible with Linux, macOS and Windows.
+grin and grin-wallet software are compatible with Linux, macOS and Windows.

 It has been tested specifically on: